backtozero/PartArch/README.md

 PartArch
 ========
-Partition Archiver for Oracle DB
+Partition Archiver(Partitioning Tool) for Oracle DB

+The only 1 option available now is "EXCHANGE PARTITION" But the skeleton is ready, so its easy to add another functions.